elan-ev/tobira/docs/docs/setup/auth/jwt.md

 # Setup JWT auth

-In some situations, users of Tobira (or rather, their browsers) need to communicate with Opencast directly.
-For example, take the video uploader: the best option is to upload the video file directly to Opencast and not proxy it through Tobira first.
-But for these cases, users logged into Tobira should automatically be authenticated against Opencast.

-This is achieved by using JWT-based authentication.
+See [this section](../auth#cross-auth-users-against-opencast) on when JWTs are needed.
-Tobira generates short-lived JWT-tokens that are included in a user's request to Opencast.
+Tobira generates short-lived JWTs that are included in a user's request to Opencast.
 Opencast checks the JWT and assigns appropriate roles.
+The "trust" in this solution comes from you telling Opencast to trust a specific public key (the one from Tobira).

 ## Setup Tobira